Raathigesh/dazzle/README.md

  ```
  - `type` property - Should be a React component function or class.
  - `title` property - Title of the widget that should be displayed on top of the widget.
+ - `props` property - Props that should be provided to the widget.

 #### Dashboard `layout`